revolist/revogrid-docs/index.md

 advanced:
   label: Advanced modules
-  title: Start with the grid.
+  title: Start with the core-grid.
 Add modules when you need them.
   description: RevoGrid scales from a fast editable grid to advanced product workflows without switching tools or rewriting integrations.
   action:
     text: Explore advanced modules